dustinpfister/blog_posts/_posts/canvas-example-game-map-idle.md

     return a;
 };
 ```

+### 4.1 - The create grid object method

+This is the method that is used to create a new grid or map object if you prefer by passing a cell width and height value.

 ```js
 // make and return a new grid object by just passing width and height values